tentacletales/tentacletales.github.io/aboutme.md

 #subtitle: A Dark Trails RPG Fanzine
 ---

-# What is “Tales of the Tentacled Gunslinger”?

 Tales of the Tentacled Gunslinger is a weird west fanzine inspired by and specifically for the [Dark Trails RPG](http://www.darktrailsrpg.com) by David Baity.

 With this fanzine I hope to inspire and to assist your Dark Trails Weird West gaming experience with providing you with scenarios, monsters, stats, guns and more.